ctb/titus-blog/src/2014-nih-adds-training-breakout.rst

 * Individual learning vs team learning - self-explanatory.

-I should say that I, at least, have no strong evidence that any one point on any of these spectra will fit even a large minority of potential trainees; we're just trying to lay out the options!
+I should say that I, at least, have no strong evidence that any one point on any of these spectra will be a good fit for even a large minority of potential trainees and goals; we're just trying to lay out the options here.

 Existing training initiatives and data science connections:
 -----------------------------------------------------------